On a multiplier operator induced by the Schwarzian derivative of univalent functions: A new characterization of asymptotically conformal curves and of the Weil-Petersson curves

-(II) $f(S^1)$ is a Weil-Petersson curve if and only if the multiplier operator $M_f$ belongs to the Hilbert-Schmidt class. \end{theorem} \begin{proof}[Proof of only if part of (I) of Theorem \ref{asy}] Suppose that $f(S^1)$ is an asymptotically conformal curve.
+(II) $f(S^1)$ is a Weil-Petersson curve if and only if the multiplier operator $M_f$ belongs to the Hilbert-Schmidt class. \end{theorem} {\em Proof of the sufficiency of (I) of Theorem \ref{asy}. }Suppose that $f(S^1)$ is an asymptotically conformal curve.
 To show that $M_f$ is compact operator, it is sufficient to show that $M_f(\psi_n) \rightarrow 0$ for each sequence $(\psi_n)$ which converges to zero weakly.
 It is easy to check that $(\psi_n)$ converges to zero weakly if and only if $(\psi_n)$ is bounded and $(\psi_n)$ converges to zero locally.